Master of Community and Regional Planning

 Anyone applying for admission to the Master of Community and Regional Planning program must complete the Iowa State University Graduate College online application.
 As part of the application, you will be asked to provide:

-- Official academic transcripts indicating a Bachelor’s degree (or equivalent) and a minimum 3.0/4.0 GPA
+- Official academic transcripts indicating a bachelor’s degree (or equivalent) and a minimum 3.0/4.0 GPA

-- Three letters of recommendation from individuals from your educational or professional background who can most directly speak about your ability to complete graduate level course work and teaching duties
+- Three letters of recommendation from individuals from your educational or professional background who can most directly speak about your ability to complete graduate-level course work and teaching duties

 - You will be asked within the application to provide the names and email addresses for your three references; when you submit the application, the three individuals will receive an email notification from ISU Admissions with a link to the recommendation form